Home > what are seed potatoes

 Determining the Right Time to Harvest

 Harvest your seed potatoes at the right time to ensure optimal storage and quality.
 Firm and papery skin, withered and dead back leaves are signs of maturity.
-You can always dig up a few plants to check for signs of maturity if unsure.
+Dig up a few plants to check if unsure.

-Harvesting too early will result in small, underdeveloped potatoes.
+The potatoes will be small if harvested too early.
 They are not suitable for storage.
-On the other hand, harvesting too late can lead to larger potatoes with thicker skins.
+Harvesting too late can lead to larger potatoes with thicker skins.
 They are more prone to rot and diseases.

 Proper Storage Techniques